-As an active member of the local legal education community, the United States Attorney's Office has worked with both Seattle University and the University of Washington to establish an externship program in conjunction with each of these local law schools.
-Student externs receive academic credits from their respective law schools based on the (documented) educational experience they gain from their work in the United States Attorney's Office.
+The United States Attorney's Office hosts externs each academic term, September through May, from the University of Washington Law School and from Seattle University Law School.
+Law school externs receive academic credits from their respective law schools based on the (documented) educational experience they gain from their work in the United States Attorney's Office.
 Per law school accreditation requirements, students who work in, and receive academic credits through, extern programs may not be paid for that externship.

 To Apply for the Externship Program